 The best way to know what kind of shoes you need is by getting fitted at a running store.
 Then you’ll have the opportunity to try on several different types and brands of shoes to see what works best for you.

-Remember, though, that it’s best to try on shoes at the end of the day because your feet swell some then, and you want to get a pair of shoes that will fit even if your feet are swollen.
+Remember, though, that it’s best to try on shoes at the end of the day.
+Your feet gradually swell throughout the day, and you want to get a pair of shoes that will fit even if your feet are swollen.

 Try the “Wet Foot Test”

 Another option is to check your arches/overprontation yourself.
 For example, you can get a good idea with the “wet foot test.”
-Simply wet the bottom of your bare foot and stand on a surface like a paper towel or maybe even your bathroom floor that will keep an imprint.
+Simply wet the bottom of your bare foot and stand on a surface like a paper towel or maybe even your bathroom floor.
+Anywhere your feet will leave a print will do.